 Good credit scores generally qualify you for the best terms and conditions on any type of financing, but mortgage borrowers are subject to what the Fed calls “the minimum FICO rule,” FICO being a popular credit scoring model.
 Per this rule, when two people apply for a mortgage together, only the lower of the two credit scores is considered in the underwriting and pricing of the loan by originators, mortgage insurers and secondary market guarantors.

 In other words, if you have a credit score of 740 but your sweetheart is saddled with a 650, you could wind up paying a much higher interest rate on a mortgage if you get one together.
-(You can see where you stand by viewing your two free credit scores, updated each month, on Credit.com.)
+(You can see where you stand by viewing your two free credit scores, updated every 14 days, on Credit.com.)

 We use the term “could” because the rates and fees you pay on a mortgage can also be affected by your debt-to-income ratio.
 Borrowers generally need a 43% debt-to-income ratio to obtain a mortgage.
 So, if you need both your incomes to reach that threshold, applying together could give you more borrowing power.